benstrobel/SAFMA/readme.md

 If you'd like to use other datasources than the already implemented sources you may add additional endpoints to the data resolver by following these steps:

 1. Implement a class extending the DataSource class that abstracts the access to your data source
-2. Call the static registerDataSource method of the URLResolver class on app startup
+2. Call the registerDataSource method of the URLResolver instance on app startup